Percentage to GPA: How to Convert Percentage to GPA?

 Third Division

 Many students wonder whether their percentage affects their chances of studying abroad.
-The answer to this is yes and no. Yes, because you would be required to submit your scores to the university and no, because the marks are only a part of your much bigger admission picture.
+The answer to this is yes and no. Yes, because you would be required to submit your scores to the university.
+No, because the marks are only a part of your much bigger admission picture.

-Candidates should note that marks play an important role while applying abroad.
+Candidates should note that marks play a crucial role when applying abroad.
 However, equal importance is given to your study purpose, IELTS or TOEFL Scores, GRE/GMAT scores and overall presentation of your reason for studying abroad.
 Hence, candidates should not be too hooked on their scores.
 They should be more concerned about creating a strong student profile for studying abroad.

 Why Convert Percentage to GPA?